A New Probe of the High-z BAO scale: BAO tomography With CMB $\times$ LIM-Nulling Convergence

-where $C^{\rm{data}}_L$ is the data set used to constrain the model $C^{\rm{model}}_{L}(\lambda_i))$ with parameters $\lambda_{i}=\{A, \alpha_{\perp}\}$ in our case.
+where $C^{\rm{data}}_L$ is the data set used to constrain the model $C^{\rm{model}}_{L}(\lambda_i)$ with parameters $\lambda_{i}=\{A, \alpha_{\perp}\}$ in our case.
 We sample the likelihood using the Python package \texttt{emcee} \cite{emcee} and impose a prior on $A$ that it be non-negative, $A \geq 0 $.
 Given that the BAO scale has been measured to the percent level by galaxy and quasar surveys and to the sub-percent level by \textit{Planck}, we place a Gaussian prior on $\alpha_\perp$ with 10\% error which is consistent with current observations yet conservative.

 \textit{Results}---We present the forecast sensitivities on the model parameters $A$ and $\alpha_{\perp}$ in Table \ref{tab:posteriors} and we show the one- and two-dimensional posterior distributions for these parameters in Fig. \ref{fig:Corner}.
 In both the Next Generation and Futuristic observing scenarios a BAO detection is possible albeit with relatively low signal-to-noise.
 The parameter $A$ which characterises the amplitude and therefore the existence of BAO features in the spectrum is weakly constrained in both scenarios, but nonetheless rules out a featureless spectrum at over 3.6$\sigma$ in the optimistic case 1.7$\sigma$ in the moderate case.
 For the AP parameter $\alpha_{\perp}$, the situation is more encouraging.
 In the Next Generation scenario, the BAO scale can be measured with to a precision of 7.2\%.
 In the Futuristic scenario, things are even more promising.
 It is possible with future generation experiments to measure the BAO scale with 4\% precision solely using CMB lensing information.
 These constitute BAO scale measurements at $z \sim 5$.
 While there is still a small amount of decorrelation of BAO wiggles due to the evolution of the comoving distance at $z > 5$, our tests (which involved artificially aligning the BAO features in the bottom panel of Fig.~\ref{fig:Cl_and_Il}) indicate that this is a negligible effect.
+This test also indicates that any smearing to the effective redshift of this measurement due to the extended kernel is also negligible.